 Kate Charles-Richards, owner of popular Nottingham based cat cafe explained “We want to provide a comfy, calm and caring environment for both people and cats.
 We provide spread out tables with large sofas where both cats and humans can relax together.
 The space is designed for the cats and their comfort.
 Our concept is to provide a little bit of luxury whilst re-homing and rehabilitating cats and kittens.
 We have a group of resident cats owned by me who maintain the structure of the cat colony and animal behaviourists to monitor the group at all times.”

-Lady Dinah’s ethos and culture is one which operates on values.
-“We value helpfulness, kindness, consideration, respects, and our performance reviews are centered around those values, not just focused on competence or sales volume as the only performance metrics of worth.
+Lady Dinah’s ethos and culture operates on values.
+“We value helpfulness, kindness, consideration, respects, and our performance reviews are centred around those values, not just focused on competence or sales volume as the only performance metrics of worth.
 Every person who works for me can contribute at any level, and I have loads of chats with them about ideas and suggestions.”

-At the end of the day, despite niche cafes providing a quirky experience which engages and draws interest to their business, they are still running a hospitality services which means that the quality of products can’t be compromised.
-Owner of The Canvas Cafe explains “We focus on quality over speed; communication between staff and customers, generosity and friendliness.
+At the end of the day, despite niche cafes providing a quirky experience that engages and draws interest to their business, they are still running hospitality services which means that the quality of products can’t be compromised.
+The owner of The Canvas Cafe explains “We focus on quality over speed; communication between staff and customers, generosity and friendliness.
 We make our own food including fresh pies and frittatas, salads and sandwiches, and we bake our own cakes, and our vibe is very homely.”

 If starting a cafe from scratch isn’t for you, there’s always the possibility of buying a cafe to get into the market.
 If you’re interested in buying rather than starting, you can find our cafes for sale here.